 –Partnerships- to identify community partners in regions across Alaska to support an increase in arts learning for all.

-Committees were charged with a directive to produce recommendations to include in the Logic Model.
-We believe that clear data and a sound Logic Model will lead to targeted systemic adjustments in opportunity, resource management, evaluation and reporting.
+The work of Phase 1 was reviewed including the Logic Model, and working groups were formed to advance the goals of the grant.
 Comprehensive data will guide how to bridge equity and access between urban and rural sites, and bring to light how to make arts learning culturally relevant and engaging, wherever students live.

 The AAEC has a unique history and capacity, and together with its partners, will initiate regional professional development in PHASE TWO, using data as the baseline for developing school and community action plans that are realistic and achievable.